 - DO NOT run engine in an enclosed area.
 Exhaust gases contain carbon monoxide, which is an odorless and deadly gas. - DO NOT place hands or feet near moving or rotating parts. - DO NOT store, spill, or use gasoline near an open flame, or devices such as a stove, furnace, or water heater which use a pilot light or devices which can create a spark. - DO NOT refuel indoors where area is not well ventilated.
-Outdoor refueling is preferred. - DO NOT refuel while engine is running.
+Outdoor refueling is preferred. - D0 NOT refuel while engine is running.
 Allow engine to cool for 5 minutes before refueling.
 Store fuel in approved safety containers. - DO NOT remove fuel tank cap while engine is running. - DO NOT operate engine if gasoline is spilled.
 Move machine away from the spill and avoid creating any ignition until gasoline has evaporated. - DO NOT smoke while filling fuel tank. - DO NOT choke carburetor to stop engine.
 Whenever possible, gradually reduce engine speed before stopping. - DO NOT run engine above rated speeds.
 This may result in injury. - DO NOT tamper with governor springs, governor links or other parts which may increase the governed speed. - DO NOT tamper with the engine speed selected by the original equipment manufacturer. - DO NOT check for spark with spark plug or spark plug wire removed. - DO NOT crank engine with spark plug removed.
 If engine is flooded, crank until engine starts. - DO NOT strike flywheel with a hard object or metal tool as this may cause flywheel to shatter in operation.
-Use proper tools to service engine. - DO NOT operate engine without a muffler.
+Use proper tools to service engine.

+- DO NOT operate engine without a muffler.
 Inspect periodically and replace, if necessary.
-If engine is equipped with a muffler deflector, inspect periodically and replace, if necessary, with correct deflector. - DO NOT operate engine with an accumulation of grass, leaves, dirt or other combustible materials in the muffler area.
+If engine is equipped with a muffler deflector, inspect periodically and replace, if necessary, with correct deflector. - DO NOT operate engine with an accumulation of grass, leaves, dirt or other combustible materials in the muffler area. - DO NOT touch hot muffler, cylinder or fins because contact may cause burns. - DO NOT run engine with air filter or air filter cover removed.